OPEN-NEXT/wp2.2_dev/README.md

     python osmine
     ```

-    Unless provided elsewhere, these two command line arguments are the most important: `-t` - path to file containing GitHub access token; `-r` - path to CSV file containing list of repositories to query.
-Here is a full example assuming the a pure-text file `token` containing the GitHub token has been placed in the base directory of `wp2.2_dev`:
+    Unless provided elsewhere, these two command line arguments are the most important: **`-t`** - path to file containing GitHub access token; **`-r`** - path to CSV file containing list of repositories to query.
+Here is a full example assuming a pure-text file named `token` containing the GitHub token string has been placed in the base directory of `wp2.2_dev`:

     ```sh
     python osmine -t=./token -r=./input/OSH-repos.csv